fluxninja/aperture/docs/content/concepts/policy/policy.md

 ## Resources

-A list of [Resources][resources] which need to be set up in order to support the circuit.
+A list of [Resources][resources] which need to be set up to support the circuit.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';